 With an MSRP of $599.99, this 2K QHD IPS Display packs some insane technology that caught me completely by surprise.
 It is a bit pricey, and the lowest pricing available at the time of writing this is from Amazon at $515.
-But this monitor offers you not only a display but some quality audio as well.
+This monitor isn’t only a pretty display, but it has some quality audio as well.

 Speaking of quick access, it comes with a remote control!
 There are buttons on the back panel which can be used to change the settings but come on, you have a remote!
 This way you can take a step back and actually see the change instead of having your face close to the monitor trying to reach the buttons or better yet guessing which button is which because you can’t see them, or they are just unlabeled, who has the time for that!